blainlancaster/robot_simulation/README.md

 ```
 roscore
 ```
-Now open a new terminal and resource your workspace.
+Now open a new terminal and re-source your workspace.
 Then start a empty gazebo world using:
 ```
 roslaunch gazebo_ros empty_world.launch
 ```
-Open another terminal and resource your workspace.
+Open another terminal and re-source your workspace.
 Finally load the models to simulate run:
 ```
 roslaunch robot_simulation spawn.launch
 ```